Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Experiment

 The dataset used for training and testing is part of the AAPM Low-Dose Challenge\cite{AAPM} provided by the Mayo Clinic.
-It consists of 5,388 CT slices from 10 patients.
-In this study, 4,742 slices from 9 patients were used for training, while 12 slices from the remaining patient were used for testing.
-Each slice is 1 mm thick.
-To evaluate the performance of the proposed method with different sparse views, CT images were reconstructed using 30, 60, 90 and 120 projections, and both qualitative and quantitative analyses were performed.
-Reference images are generated from 720 projection views using the FBP algorithm.
-For the fan-beam CT reconstruction task, ray-driven algorithms\cite{article1, article} were employed to simulate the generation of projection data.
-The distance from the center of rotation to the source and detector is set at 40 cm and 40 cm, respectively.
+In this study, 9 patients were used for The distance from the center of rotation to the source and detector is set at 40 cm and 40 cm, respectively.
 The detector is 41.3 cm wide, has 720 detector elements, and a total of 720 projection views are evenly distributed.